leandernikolaus/dat655-info/README.md

-# DAT650 Blockchain technology
+# DAT655 Blockchain technology and application

-This repository contains useful information and common resources for the DAT650 course.
+This repository contains useful information and common resources for the DAT655 course.

 You can find here:
 * [Lecture Script](script.pdf)